mulesoft/pdk-custom-policy-examples/ai-basic-token-rate-limiting/README.md

 # AI Basic Token Rate Limiting Policy Example
-Validates the `llm/v1/chat` messages by counting tokens on a time limit basis.
+Validates the OpenAI API messages by counting tokens on a time limit basis.

 ## Policy use case
-An `llm/v1/chat` API wants to limit incoming tokens in order to prevent token flooding.
+An OpenAI API wants to limit incoming tokens in order to prevent token flooding.

 ## Test the Policy